gatkinso/challenge/README.md

 Your build artifacts should be in the  <topsrc>/build/staging directory.

 ## Unit tests
-To run the unit tests, in your build directory, do this...
+To run the unit tests, in your build directory, run this...

 ```
 > ctest .